 And some bean soups feature a LOT of different beans.

 White bean soups are the most flexible bean soups, IMO, as white beans go with just about any vegetable and seasoning.
-This gives white beans soups great range from White Bean Cauliflower Soup and my Award-Winning Vegetable Soup with Beans (first place prize in a contest run by Whole Foods) to this White Bean and Kale Soup.
+This gives white beans soups great range from Cauliflower and White Bean Soup and my Award-Winning Vegetable Soup with Beans (first place prize in a national contest run by Whole Foods) to this White Bean and Kale Soup.

 Growing up on Campbell's Soups, my favorite was always their Bean with Bacon Soup, and I've tried to duplicate it many times.